TallesSantosCUBoulder/TallesSantosCUBoulder/README.md

 # Hi.
 I'm Talles Santos.

-I'm a Teaching Assistant Professor in the **CU–CMU Engineering Partnership Program**
+I'm a Teaching Assistant Professor in the **CU Boulder–CMU Engineering Partnership Program**
-and an Instructor in **Computer Science & Engineering** at **Colorado Mesa University**, where I live and teach locally.
+and an Instructor in the **Department of Computer Science and Engineering** at **Colorado Mesa University**, where I live and teach locally.

 ---